-First off, this recipe needs time for the different flavors to inter-mix, and blend well, and I have found that this is usually the 3-4 days I mentioned.
+First off, this recipe does need some time for the different flavors to inter-mix, and blend well, and I have found that this is usually only for the 3-4 days I already mentioned.

-And I usually turn the jar upside down and shake it once a day to keep this flavor blending active.
+And another trick I use is to turn the jars upside down and shake them once a day to keep this flavor blending active.

 Delicious is what I call them, and I believe you will also.

 Now for the best part.
-When you see that you have eaten most of the Cucumbers, just add more and cover with mire of the Vinegar/Water mixture, cover shake well, wait 3-4 days to age them, and start eating these great Pickled Cukes again.
+When you see that you have eaten most of the Cucumbers, just cheat and add a few more and cover them with more of the Vinegar/Water mixture, cover and shake well, wait 3-4 days to age them, and start eating these great Pickled Cukes again.

-I have re-filled the same Jars over 4 times now, with no noticeable reduction in the Spicy flavors from the other ingredients.
+I have refilled the same Jars over 4 times now and I have experienced no noticeable reduction in the Spicy flavors from the other ingredients.